intel/dffml/docs/usage/webhook/webhook.rst

 .. image:: ./images/github_settings.png

-Now whenever there's a push to the default branch of the repo, the ffmpeg container which is running gets redeployed from the fresh pull.To check this we will modify the end time of the conversion from 10 to 12 in ``ffmpeg/operations.py`` by changing
+Now whenever there's a push to the default branch of the repo, the ffmpeg container which is running gets redeployed from the fresh pull.
+To check this we will modify the end time of the conversion from 10 to 12 in ``ffmpeg/operations.py`` by changing

 .. code-block:: python